-Intrepid Recycling & Blending Project with Robert Baldridge
+Intrepid Recycling & Blending Project FAQ

-Robert can you describe Intrepid’s water business in New Mexico?
+Can you describe Intrepid’s water business in New Mexico?

 Intrepid and its predecessor companies have been in the potash mining business in New Mexico for almost 100 years.
 Mining potash requires water resources, and consequently Intrepid holds significant water rights in New Mexico.
 When these water rights are not fully utilized by the mining operation, Intrepid is able, through the State Engineer, to permit further beneficial use in other industries.
 One of the industries that Intrepid serves is oil and gas.